 Salary and Employment Outlook

-In 2013, the U.S. Bureau of Labor Statistics (BLS) listed a median annual salary of $47,570 for paralegals, with the top 10% of earners making more than $76,960 per year.
-The BLS predicts a 17% employment growth in the profession from 2012 to 2022 as more duties previously performed only by lawyers are delegated to legal assistants.
+In 2015, the U.S. Bureau of Labor Statistics (BLS) listed a median annual salary of $48,810 for paralegals and legal assistants, with the top 10% of earners making more than $79,010 per year.
+The BLS predicts an 8% employment growth in the profession from 2014 to 2024 as more duties previously performed only by lawyers are delegated to legal assistants.

 Also known as attorneys, lawyers represent, advise and advocate for either the plaintiff or the defendant in a trial.
 They research and interpret both federal and local law to best argue their clients' cases.
 Lawyers should be willing to retain large amounts of information, work well under pressure and possess excellent communication and research skills.